Essequebo and Demerary Royal Gazette 1811 April 16

 15th April, 1811.

-A healthy Negro Man, [heading]
+A healthy Negro Man,

-A Good Carpenter. [heading]
+A Good CARPENTER.

 Coffee, of good quality, will be received in payment at market price.
 Enquire at this Office.